merdoyovski/awesome-database/README.md

 - [VoltDB](https://github.com/VoltDB/voltdb/) - VoltDB is a horizontally-scalable, in-memory SQL RDBMS designed for applications that have extremely high read and write throughput requirements.
 - [Datomic](http://www.datomic.com/) - A distributed database designed to enable scalable, flexible and intelligent applications, running on next-gen cloud architectures.
 It provides ACID transactions, joins, and a powerful query language with time-travel capabilities.
 - [Cassandra](https://github.com/apache/cassandra) - Cassandra is a partitioned row store.
 Rows are organized into tables with a required primary key.
+- [TiDB](https://www.pingcap.com/tidb) - TiDB is an full open-source MySQL _compatible_ distributed relational "NewSQL" database written in Go and Rust.
+Offering support for both on-premise and cloud deployments with a non-blocking DDL.
+- [Greenplum](https://greenplum.org) - Greenplum is an MPP (massively parallel processing / multi-node) version of PostgreSQL, for analytic workloads.
+It lags behind upstream PostgreSQL versions, based on v9.4 as of June 2023.

 ## NoSQL